-From the bottom of its black Capezio tap shoes to the top of the spectacular mural on the back wall, Karly Sunshine is an absolutely unique boutique specialising in vintage, retro and designer fashion and the key to the shop’s success is the wonderful quality of everything they stock.
+From the bottom of its black Capezio tap shoes to the top of the spectacular mural on the back wall, Karly Sunshine is an absolutely unique boutique specialising in vintage, retro and designer fashion and they key to the shop’s success, is the wonderful quality of everything they stock.

 Karly says that the new shop is a bit different from the one they had in town.
 ‘It’s got more interesting pieces and it’s a bigger space.
 We really don’t have that many more clothes but we are just fine tuning the quality and the cuts and people are coming for costumes, that’s the focus: it’s more quality.’

-The girls say that visitors to the new location long for the vibe and the stock.
-‘Over Christmas and New Year, people were coming in and saying it's like an old-style Byron shop.
-You know, like old school.
-They keep coming in and going, “This is how all the shops used to be, you know.”
+The girls say that visitors to the new location are long the vibe and the stock.
+‘Over Christmas and New Year’s, people were coming in and saying its like an old style Byron shop.
+You know like old school.
+They keep coming in and going , “This is how all the shops used to be you know”.
 I think that’s it as well.
 It’s all different and it’s always different, it’s never the same one week after the next and it’s also not a franchise.’

 Something else that is great about the shop is that if they don’t have what you want, they can quite often find it for you – Karly has a great memory for the items and style people want.
 ‘I have this little list in my head when I go shopping, “Ok Jan wanted that and Peter wanted that.”
 I always have me eyes open.’